syncfusion-content/winui-docs/winui/Slider/track.md

 documentation: ug
 ---

-# Track features in Syncfusion WinUI slider
+# Track Features in Syncfusion WinUI Slider

 This section helps to learn about how to customize the track in the slider.

-## Track color
+## Track Color

 You can change the active and inactive track color of the slider using the `ActiveTrackFill` and `InactiveTrackFill` properties respectively.